Sonolus/sonolus-express/README.md

 -   `app`: [Express.js](https://expressjs.com) app.
 -   `options.basePath`: base path of the Sonolus server (should not have ending `/`).
+-   `options.authentication`: if Sonolus server requires authentication.
+-   `options.sessionAddress`: session address to be used in authentication.
+-   `options.sessionDuration`: session duration to be used in authentication.
 -   `options.fallbackLocale`: fallback locale when user's preferred locale cannot be used.
 -   `options.mode`: share link handling mode, can be `custom`, `redirect`, or `spa`.
 -   `options.spaRoot`: root of static SPA files to serve when `options.mode` is `spa`.